yge58/caffe2-opencv-ndkcamera/README.md

 <4> pre-process image in opencv.

-<5> input image to caffe.
+<5> input image to caffe, and run caffe.

-<6> retrive result from caffe.
+<6> retrive result from caffe, and call java, "hey java bro, result is ready, display it."

 All of the above happen in background threads.
-Meaning, the classification process is happened in background.
+The classification process is happened in background.

 Java, of course, plays a crutial role in app lifecycle and user experience.